 In trimester 2, further AI and data science modules will allow you to develop your skills and knowledge and prepare for your dissertation by exploring case studies and developing a research proposal.

 The dissertation project will be based either with one of our industry partners, solving real-world data science or artificial intelligence problems, or in a disciplinary area relevant to your background and/or career goals.

 The University is working with a range of regional partners, including Humber Outreach Partnership; Spencer Group; J.R Rix & Sons; KCOM; The Deep; Lampada Digital Solutions; Optalysys and C4DI to offer internships with real-world business projects.

 How you’ll learn

 Delivery of the core content will take place online.
-Face-to-face sessions will focus on problem-solving, group work and the application of core knowledge, and allow the use of the University’s computer science facilities, including our high-performance computer cluster, Viper.
+Face-to-face sessions will focus on problem-solving, group work and the application of core knowledge, and allow the use of the University’s computer science facilities.

-On-campus teaching will be blocked into a limited number of days per week, and fixed throughout the course.
+On-campus teaching will be blocked into a limited number of days per week (in 2020, this was every Friday), and fixed throughout the course.
 You will be encouraged to bring your professional and learning experiences to your degree, and to work with students of differing experiences to maximise the benefits of the programme.